-The College of William & Mary owned slaves from its very beginning.
-Slaves were an integral part to the College's everyday operations.
+William & Mary owned slaves from its very beginning.
+Slaves were an integral part to the university's everyday operations.
 Additionally, slaves worked on Nottoway Plantation, which was owned by William & Mary for several years.
 The profits collected from the labor these slaves performed at Nottoway Quarter funded scholarships for the white male students at William & Mary.

-In 1914, former slaver, author and activist Booker T. Washington addressed the College community in the Wren Chapel.
-Ironically, the College's President and a staunch critic of President Lincoln Lyon G. Tyler introduced Washington.
+In 1914, former slaver, author and activist Booker T. Washington addressed the university community in the Wren Chapel.
+Ironically, the university's President and a staunch critic of President Lincoln Lyon G. Tyler introduced Washington.

 During the Spring of 2018, William & Mary erected a plague at the Wren Building to honor the first three African Americans in residence at the university: Lynn Briley, Janet Brown Strafer and Karen Ely.